BunnyBlit/Blather/content/bouncing-balls.md

     State at 1.0000:  ['-2.9050', '-9.8100']

 Everything looks ok until we get to that last value.
 W... what happened there.
 I need to set some tolerances on my solver-- you can kinda see that it did a "one, two, skip a few" approach.
-We get a bunch of work before the first tenth of a second and then suddenly, we jump to the end of the solution.
+We get a bunch of work before the first tenth of a time unit and then suddenly, we jump to the end of the solution.

 The reasons for this are... a lot, and based on how the underlying solver math works, which could be a fun topic for another day!
 Anyway, let's set the solver to work at a fixed time interval.